MagnoElMagnifico/blog/content/langs/cpp/setup.md

 g++ -c <sourcefiles>.cpp
 ```

-2. Añadir a una libreria
+2. Añadir a una librería

 ```sh
 ar rvs <final-libraryname>.lib/a <sourcefiles>.o